Hoyasumii/avengers-endgame/README.md

 [Nebula uses the tool to open the door that leads to The Orb A.K.A The Power Stone.
 Nebula tries to walk in but is stopped by Rhodey.]

-RHODEY: Whoa, whoa, whoa, whoa...This is the part where spikes come out with skeletons on the end and
+RHODEY: Whoa, whoa, whoa, whoa...This is the part where spikes come out with skeletons on the end and e